 5-star camping at Upper Buck Lake

-I picked up a wilderness permit at the Summit Ranger Station right after it opened at 8:30 am.
+I picked up my Emigrant Wilderness permit at the Summit Ranger Station right after it opened at 8:30 am.
 From there, I had another 15 minutes to the Crabtree Trailhead.
 The last 2 miles of the road was unpaved, but passable with a car.

-It was still near freezing when I started hiking.
+It was still near freezing when I started my backpacking trip.
 Wearing both a fleece and gloves, I started climbing.

 The trail passed through a pleasant pine forest.
 Gaps in the trees offered occasional glimpses of granite cliffs and the views ahead.